shwetha309/Cyber-Attack-Analysis/README.md

 <img src = "data_pipeline.jpg" />

 ## Ingestion
 <p> The data for cyber attacks was collected from a streaming source and written to the Kafka Topic.
-The data was also be genrated (for the purpose of scaling) using the cyber_data_prod.py under kafka_producer folder. </p>
+The data was also artificially generated (for the purpose of scaling) using the cyber_data_prod.py under kafka_producer folder. </p>

 ## Stream Processing
 <p> Kafka Streams client library was used to perform stream processing.
-It reads the input from the Kafka topics, processes the data and writes to another Kafka Topic.
+It reads the input from the Kafka topics, processes the data and writes it to another Kafka Topic.
 The following tasks were performed on streaming data. </p>
 <ul>
-<li> Parsing the input JSON and filtering the content
+<li> Parsing the input JSON
+<li> Filtering the non-attack type information from the input JSON
 <li> Aggregating the count of cyber attacks using stateful streaming
-<li> Calculating GiScore using Stateful streaming for a time window of 10 seconds
+<li> Calculating GiScore using stateful streaming for a time window of 10 seconds
 </ul>

 ## Database
-I have used PostgreSQL in this project for using bounding box calculations on the data
+I have used PostgreSQL in this project for storing the results of Getis Ord and cyber attack trends along with the geospatial co-ordinates of the regions.
 ## Front-End
-I have used Flask with Highcharts.js, Google Maps API for front-end
+I have used Flask with Highcharts.js, Google Maps API for front-end.
+## Future Work
+Using Kafka Streams, I want to develop a REST API for accessing the internal Kafka Streams State Stores.
+A state store in Kafka Streams is a key value pair.
+In this project state stores were used for storing the top 5 spatial cells with high Gi score value.